alfredodeza/konira/docs/commandline.rst

 Specific Methods
 ----------------
-When you need specific methods (as with :ref:`classes`) you can solve this approach in two different ways: with an absolute path or with the ``it`` command line switch.
+When you need specific methods (as with :ref:`specific-classes`) you can solve this approach in two different ways: with an absolute path or with the ``it`` command line switch.